AK-Elshamy/LeetCode/Day 0017/Explanation.md

 * Start with an empty answer list.
 * Iterate through all words:

-  * If the answer list is empty OR the current word's group is different from the last selected word’s group, then add the word to the answer.
+  * If the answer list is empty OR the current word's group is different from the last selected word's group, then add the word to the answer.

 This guarantees a valid and longest possible sequence.